Skip to Content

 Rural Water & Sewer Service

-The Rural Water and Sewer Servicing (RWSS) project is underway!
-Once complete, the project will deliver piped water and sewer to homes in Anzac, Conklin, Gregoire Lake Estates and Janvier.
-Saprae Creek Estates will have a new sewer system.
+The Rural Water and Sewer Servicing (RWSS) project provides piped water and sewer services to homes in Anzac, Conklin, Gregoire Lake Estates and Janvier.
+Saprae Creek Estates has a new sewer system.

-Connections are now available in select hamlets.
-Find out how to connect your home today!
+The municipal infrastructure is mostly complete and connections are available in all these communities.
+Find out how to connect your home and start your application today!

 Apply now!